About Honey Garlic Shrimp and Broccoli

-Place raw shrimp in a large zip lock bag.
-Pour 1/3 of the honey soy sauce in the bag, then massage the bag to coat shrimp.
+Place raw shrimp in a Ziploc bag (gallon sized).
+Pour 1/3 of the honey garlic sauce in the bag, then massage the bag to coat shrimp.
 Seal bag and let shrimp marinate in the refrigerator for 1 hour.
 Keep the remaining honey soy sauce covered and at room temperature.

-Warm a large skillet over medium high heat.
-Add 2 tablespoons of reserved honey soy sauce to pan and let heat until steaming.
+Warm a 10-inch cast iron skillet over medium-high heat.
+Add 2 tablespoons of reserved honey garlic sauce to pan and let heat until steaming.
 Toss broccoli in skillet and cook until warm and tender, about 5-8 minutes.
 Remove broccoli from skillet and set aside.

 When the shrimp are cooked, return all shrimp and broccoli to skillet.
 Heat for 2-3 minutes, tossing to catch any remaining caramelized sauce on the bottom of the skillet.

-Serve immediately with remaining honey soy sauce drizzled on top.
+Serve immediately with remaining honey garlic sauce drizzled on top.